-When it comes to graphics cards, we heard two names, AMD and Nvidia where both are famous for their own masteries.
-AMD cards are most perfect for those who are top-tier content creators and are connected to other productive professions.
+When it comes to graphics cards, we heard two names, AMD and Nvidia, and both are famous for their own masteries.
+AMD cards are perfect for those who are top-tier content creators and are connected to other productive professions.
 In contrast, Nvidia cards are more suitable for gamers or crypto miners who spend most of their time playing games or mining different cryptocurrencies.
 The recent graphics card shortage is gone now.
-You can find a bunch of excellent cards to do your daily chores, play games, do 3D rendering, or do anything that requires top graphics power.
+You can find many excellent cards to do your daily chores, play games, do 3D rendering, or do anything that requires top graphics power.

-Interestingly, blockchain and crypto mining has got popularity among a majority of tech enthusiasts.
-Nvidia introduced the concept of hash rate and introduced several cards with high and low hash rates.
+Interestingly, blockchain and crypto mining has become popular among most tech enthusiasts.
+Nvidia introduced the hash rate concept and several cards with high and low hash rates.
 Most of the time, the low hash rate or LHR cards are taken as a better choice for mining but is it true or just a rumor?
-Well, before getting your answer, tell me, do you know what is LHR or non LHR GPU?
-If not then you must spend some time reading this post, absorb all the knowledge, and get your answer.
+Well, before getting your answer, tell me, do you know what is LHR and non LHR GPU?
+If not, then you must spend some time reading this post, absorbing all the knowledge, and getting your answer.
 Let’s dive into the topic and better understand all the complications.

 What is Hash Rate?

-When the cryptocurrency is itself so complicated to explain in one post, it’s crucial to better understand the basics of the topic first before explaining LHR or non LHR cards.
-In very very simple terms, cryptocurrency is a currency that can be used to purchase something like normal currencies plus you can send or receive it.
+When the cryptocurrency is so complicated to explain in one post, it’s crucial to better understand the basics of the topic first before explaining LHR or non LHR cards.
+In simplest terms, cryptocurrency is a currency that can be used to purchase something like standard currencies, plus you can send or receive it.
 In addition, it’s a decentralized digital currency that can be maintained by only the system, not by any authority.
-Well that said, now, let’s take a look at the hash rate and why it’s introduced.
+Now, let’s look at the hash rate and why it was introduced.

-Hash rate, or hash rate, is the total computation power that a specific cryptocurrency network needs to act as a key security criterion.
-In other words, it’s the total processing power that a proof-of-network or POW needs to make a transaction in the blockchain.
-It means that if your card doesn’t have enough hash rate as per the crypto network, you won’t be able to do crypto mining or make any crypto transaction.
+Hash rate, or hash rate, is the total computation power that a specific cryptocurrency network needs to act as a critical security criterion.
+In other words, it’s the total processing power required by a proof-of-network or POW to make a transaction in the blockchain.
+It means that if your card doesn’t have enough hash rate per the crypto network, you won’t be able to do crypto mining or make any crypto transactions.
 The brands purposefully build such cards, but why?
 I’ll tell you later in this post.

 What is LHR and non LHR GPU?

 As I mentioned earlier, Nvidia has introduced the low hash rate, lite hash rate, or LHR graphics cards.
-In the previous section, I told you that a crypto network needs a certain hash rate to do transactions or mining.
-The LHR GPUs come with reduced hash rates so these could be perfect for gamers instead of crypto miners.
+In the previous section, I told you that a crypto network needs a specific hash rate for transactions or mining.
+The LHR GPUs come with reduced hash rates, so these could be perfect for gamers instead of crypto miners.
 If I further simplify, these are purposefully made graphics cards for gamers with decreased performance and inadequate power for crypto mining.
-But, why would a brand reduce GPU performance?
+But why would a brand reduce GPU performance?
 The answer is in the section below:

 Why LHR GPUs are made?

-In recent years, we have seen a massive graphics cards shortage due to extensive demand for cryptocurrencies and crypto mining.
-Due to this reason, the prices of the GPUs were all-time high.
-The crypto miners bought the majority of the cards so only a few were left for gamers and other professionals that are very expensive.
-Nvidia has introduced LHR GPUs so the crypto miners can’t just go away with the majority of the cards but leave some stock for the other professionals like gamers or content creators.
+In recent years, we have seen a massive graphics card shortage due to extensive demand for cryptocurrencies and crypto mining.
+Due to this reason, the prices of GPUs were at an all-time high.
+The crypto miners bought most of the cards, so only a few were left for gamers and other professionals that are very expensive.
+Nvidia has introduced LHR GPUs, so the crypto miners can’t just go away with the majority of the cards but leave some stock for the other professionals like gamers or content creators.

 Does it mean that there is no card for minors?
-If you’re thinking the same then stop since there are some people from the crypto profession.
+If you’re thinking the same, then stop since there are some people from the crypto profession.
 Nvidia has several non-LHR or high hash rate cards that are dedicated to crypto miners.
-These come with high hash value so the bitcoin lover can mine currency and transfer it without any issue.
-In addition, several other changes are also done to these non-LHR cards so the enthusiasts can enjoy the ultra-edge performance while doing crypto mining for hours.
+These come with a high hash value, so the bitcoin lover can mine currency and transfer it without any issue.
+In addition, several other changes are also done to these non-LHR cards so that enthusiasts can enjoy the ultra-edge performance while doing crypto mining for hours.

 Does LHR affect gaming?

-As I mentioned earlier, the hash rate of the cards is reduced so these become widely accessible for gamers and content creators.
+As I mentioned earlier, the hash rate of the cards is reduced, so these become widely accessible for gamers and content creators.
 So, does LHR affect gaming?
 The short answer is no. A low hash rate only affects the crypto mining but not the gaming performance.
-No doubt, the LHR card’s abilities are reduced so it can’t be used for mining but rather for gaming.
+The LHR card’s abilities are undoubtedly reduced, so it can’t be used for mining but rather for gaming.
 These GPUs will work perfectly fine while playing games or content creation.
-Interestingly, gamers can choose between both LHR or non LHR GPUs without any issue.
+Interestingly, gamers can choose between LHR or non LHR GPUs without any issue.

 Which is better: LHR or non LHR

-Crypto mining: Crypto mining is the exact spot where you start feeling some differences.
-No doubt, Nvidia launched LHR GPUs that aren’t that good for mining so the miners don’t purchase every card in the market.
-The LHRs are not made for crypto transactions so these don’t perform well in this field.
+- Crypto mining: Crypto mining is the spot where you start feeling some differences.
+No doubt, Nvidia launched LHR GPUs that aren’t that good for mining, so the miners don’t purchase every card in the market.
+The LHRs are not made for crypto transactions, so these don’t perform well in this field.
 In contrast, the non-LHR GPUs come into play in terms of mining.
-These have high hash rates so are suitable for crypto mining of all types of cryptocurrencies including bitcoin, dogecoin, and others.
+These have high hash rates, so they are suitable for crypto mining of all types of cryptocurrencies, including bitcoin, dogecoin, and others.

-Method 1: Read the GPU description: if you’re buying a graphics card, you can read the product’s description given on the website.
-Most of the time, sellers have LHR notice in the description section—must check it out.
+- Method 1: Read the GPU description: if you’re buying a graphics card, you can read the product’s description given on the website.
+Most of the time, sellers have LHR notice in the description section—you must check it out.

-Method 2: Check the box: Nvidia mentioned the category, LHR or non-LHR, on the package or box of the graphics card.
+- Method 2: Check the box: Nvidia mentioned the category, LHR or non-LHR, on the package or box of the graphics card.
 You must check the box clearly to better know whether the card is LHR or FHR.
-Remember, newer models may not have such identifications since all are LHR most of the time.
+Remember, newer models may have different identifications since all are LHR most of the time.

-In the end, I’m sure that you know what is LHR and non LHR GPU together with the benefits, disadvantages, and differences of both types.
+In the end, I’m sure that you know what are LHR and non-LHR graphics cards together with the benefits, disadvantages, and differences of both types.
 But again, let me sum up the whole post in a few lines to refresh everything.
-The low hash rate cards are purposefully made by Nvidia to avoid the shortage of cards for gamers and content creators.
-But both LHR and non-LHR are best in terms of their utilities.
-Interestingly, LHR works fine for gaming while non LHR can be used to play games, do content creation, and even put through crypto mining.
+Nvidia purposefully makes low hash rate cards to avoid the shortage of cards for gamers and content creators.
+But both LHR and non LHR are best in terms of their utilities.
+Interestingly, LHR works fine for gaming, while non LHR can be used to play games, do content creation, and even put through crypto mining.
 Make sure to know your usage before buying one.